COINHOUSE TERMS AND CONDITIONS OF USE

 The amount of Crypto-assets deposited must come from a Portfolio owned by the Customer.
 By accepting the TCU, the Customer declares that the Crypto-assets deposited were acquired by him/her in a legal manner, that he/she is the full owner of them, that they are not pledged and that they are not the result of fraudulent activity, money laundering, any activity punishable by law and that they have not been entrusted to the Customer by a third party likely to infringe the same rules.
 The Customer acknowledges that he/she is fully responsible for the consequences of any false, incomplete or erroneous declaration.
 COINHOUSE will not be held liable for any false, incomplete or erroneous declaration by the customer.
 COINHOUSE may at any time request the Customer to provide evidence of the origin of the deposited Crypto-Assets or to cancel the Deposit.

-The Customer is warned that they must verify the Deposit Address on the Website prior to each deposit.
+The Customer is warned that they must verify the Deposit Address on the Website or the Mobile App prior to each deposit.
 The Customer commits themself to use only the address provided by COINHOUSE for EACH Deposit as this may be different for each Deposit.
 COINHOUSE may regularly change or adapt the addresses for needs related to Blockchain technology or discontinue its Deposit offer for a given Crypto-asset.
 It is the responsibility of the Customer to ensure that the COINHOUSE address is active for each Deposit by sending a Deposit operation in the Customer Account.
-COINHOUSE cannot be held responsible for sending Crypto-assets to a deactivated address if the deposit transaction has not been created beforehand on the Website or by consulting a Customer Service Officer.
+COINHOUSE cannot be held responsible for sending Crypto-assets to a deactivated address if the deposit transaction has not been created beforehand on the Website, the Mobile App or by consulting a Customer Service Officer.
 The Client is then solely responsible for the shipment.

 The Customer is solely responsible for the use of the COINHOUSE wallet address, which was provided by COINHOUSE for the Deposit.
-The Customer must copy this address exactly into the application of his Portfolio in order to send the quantity of Crypto-assets according to the instructions given by COINHOUSE on the Website.
+The Customer must copy this address exactly into the application of his Portfolio in order to send the quantity of Crypto-assets according to the instructions given by COINHOUSE on the Website or the Mobile App.
 COINHOUSE cannot be held responsible for any damage caused by an error in the wallet address attributable to the Customer.

-The deposit procedure is explained on the Website.
+The deposit procedure is explained on the Website or the Mobile App.
 Upon receipt of a quantity of Crypto-assets by COINHOUSE, the Compliance and Risk Management Department reserves the right to block and refuse the Deposit within a maximum of 5 working days.
 In case of refusal, the Deposit will be returned to the Customer within a maximum of 7 working days after deduction of the Withdrawal Fee and any Intervention Fee and Safekeeping Fee.

 Once validated, the Deposit credits the corresponding Crypto Account Balance and is available for Sale, Conversion and Withdrawal.